 Ground penetrating radar (GPR) is a fast, reliable, and inexpensive geophysical method for non-destructive mapping of shallow subsurface features in peatlands at scales ranging from kilometers for geological features influencing peatland hydrology such as eskers (Comas et al. 2011), to centimeters for determination of bubble distribution in peat blocks at the laboratory scale (Comas and Slater 2007).
 The GPR technique involves the transmission of short pulses of high frequency electromagnetic (EM) energy into the ground, and measurement of the energy reflected from interfaces between subsurface materials with contrasting electrical properties.
 In the most common deployment, one antenna (the transmitter) radiates short pulses of EM waves, and the other antenna (the receiver) measures the reflected signal as a function of time.
 Reflections are primarily caused by changes in water content, which in turn are determined by sediment type and soil density.
 Reliable estimates of EM wave velocity (v), primarily controlled by relative dielectric permittivity εr(b), are required to convert the EM wave travel times recorded by GPR to depths of significant reflectors.
-Due to the high water content of peat soils, εr(b) of peat is very high compared to inorganic mineral soils, being 50-70 depending on peat type.
-When εr(b) is generally well constrained from velocity analysis, estimation of peat depth is typically accurate to within ~20 cm (Parsekian et al. 2012).
-GPR surveys were performed using a Mala-RAMAC system with 100, 200 and 50 MHz antennas, with the 100 MHz antennas proving the best compromise between depth of investigation and resolution.
+Due to the high water content of peat soils, εr(b) of peat is very high compared to inorganic mineral soils, being reaching values of 50-70 depending on peat type.
+When εr(b) is generally well constrained from velocity analysis, estimation of peat depth is typically accurate to within ~20 cm Parsekian et al. (2012), and references therein.
+GPR surveys were performed using a Mala-RAMAC system with 50, 100, and 200 MHz antennas, with the 100 MHz antennas proving the best compromise between depth of investigation and resolution.
 Malfunctioning of the 50 MHz antennas towards the end of the campaign prevented testing depth of penetration for this frequency at study sites with thicker peat columns.
 The spacing between traces was 0.2 m and 16 stacks (or replicates) were used for each trace.
 Two types of surface GPR surveys were performed: 1) common offset surveys, where both transmitter and receiver antennas are kept at a constant distance as they are moved along transects; and 2) common mid-point (CMP) measurements where transmitter and receiver are separated incrementally to larger distances.
-While common offset surveys are frequently used for subsurface imaging purposes (since profiles resemble a geological cross-section where depth is expressed as a travel time of the EM wave), CMPs are used for velocity estimation.
+Common offset surveys were used for subsurface imaging purposes (since profiles resemble a geological cross-section where depth is expressed as a travel time of the EM wave), whereas CMPs were used for velocity estimation.

-3.2.
-Electrical Resistivity Imaging
+2.3 Electrical Resistivity Imaging

 ERI is a method for generating images of the variation in electrical resistivity in either 2 or 3 dimensions below a line or grid of electrodes placed at the earth’s surface.
 Data are acquired by measuring the voltage differences between electrode pairs in response to current injection between additional electrode pairs.
 Numerical methods are used to solve the Poisson equation relating the theoretical voltages at the electrodes to the distribution of resistivity in the subsurface.
 Inverse methods are used to find a model for the subsurface resistivity structure that is consistent with the recorded field data and also conforming to model constraints imposed (typically the resistivity structure varies smoothly).
 The resulting resistivity structure describes variations in the ability of subsurface soils and rocks to conduct an electrical current.
-The resistivity is strongly controlled by water content, chemical composition of the pore water and soil surface area/grain size distribution.
+The resistivity is strongly controlled by water content, chemical composition of the pore water and soil surface area/grain particle size distribution.